 Affordable Student Housing

 How can you cut accommodation costs without compromising comfort or study time?
-Start by comparing student accommodation types: PG/PSBAs often offer studios or en-suites with all-bills-inclusive pricing, like The Summit (£155–£199) or Filbert Village (£99–£185).
+Start by comparing student accommodation types.
+PG/PSBAs often offer studios or en-suites with all-bills-inclusive pricing, like The Summit (£155–£199) or Filbert Village (£99–£185).

-Contrast those with shared houses where rent prices vary widely (£340–£920) and utilities can add £388 or more to monthly bills.
-Prioritise affordable housing near campus to reduce travel costs and lost study time.
-Use a simple spreadsheet to compare total monthly outgoings—rent plus estimated utilities and groceries—against Leicester’s average non-rent living cost (£675–£800).
+Use a simple spreadsheet to compare total monthly outgoings, rent plus estimated utilities and groceries, against Leicester’s average non-rent living cost (£869).
 Combine cheap weekly shopping (Aldi/Lidl) with part-time work to maintain budget living.
 Opting for all-bills-inclusive PBSA can simplify finances and often saves you money.

 Free Local Activities

 After trimming accommodation costs, it’s smart to balance savings with free local activities that keep your days full without draining your budget.
-You’ll reduce Leicester cost of living pressure by swapping paid outings for low-cost cultural options that fit a tight monthly budget and offset high rent prices or utilities.
-Free activities also support budget travel habits while you study or work.
+You’ll reduce Leicester cost of living pressure by swapping paid outings for low-cost cultural options.
+They fit a tight monthly budget and offset high rent prices or utilities.

 - Spend afternoons in Abbey Park or Leicester Botanic Garden to cut entertainment spend while maintaining wellbeing amid utility costs.